TomasHubelbauer/yarn-lock-json/doc/tasks.md

 Each version should have its own records and new versions should maybe be considered approved automatically unless they are breaking versions.

+## Fix `echo "yarn-justify" >> .git/hooks/pre-commit` not working after installation

+Is the current working directory correct?

+Also:

+## Think about local versus global installation and how it affects hook installation

+When installing locally, it is okay to install the Git pre-commit hook, but when installing globally, it makes no sense as we're not in context of a Git repository.

+Can we tell the two instances apart?
+Should we just check for .git and if present, then install the hook?

+## Introduce tests

+The tests should test just the script itself as well as installation from NPMJS.org and working in a temporary directory Git repository.